[Updated for 2018: 3/8/18]

-Spring is a time for rebirth, renewal—and unrestricted stock awards!
+Spring is a time for rebirth, renewal—and bonuses!

-Bonus season is upon us, which means your clients are thinking about the impact of this year’s incentive compensation on their income taxes, their estate plan and hopefully their philanthropy.
-Now is your opportunity to lead with advice and suggest a donor advised fund as a way to help your corporate executive clients maximize their philanthropy.
+Bonus season is upon us, which means your clients are thinking about the impact of this year’s incentive compensation on their income taxes, their estate plan and hopefully their philanthropy—especially in light of the Tax Cuts and Jobs Act.
+Now is your opportunity to lead with advice and suggest a donor advised fund as a way to help your clients maximize their philanthropy.

 A single contribution receipt is a beautiful thing